Ever feel isolated, frightened, perhaps ashamed? Brené Brown wants to help.

 Why this emphasis on belonging — aren’t we a nation of rugged, go-it-alone individuals?

 Belonging is so vital.
 Without it, we suffer pain — physical, emotional, spiritual pain.
 The men and women who have the highest levels of what I call "true belonging" are people who find value in being a part of something bigger than themselves, but who also have the courage to stand alone when it means safeguarding their integrity.
-And social media is great for communicating but it is not a connection tool.
-We should be on it, but it does not at all replace in-person time.

 Why do you think your books connect with people?
 Who reads them?

 The emotions that I study (at the University of Houston) — courage, vulnerability, shame, and empathy — are the most truly universal experiences that we have.
 I have never come across a single person who does not know these emotions.
 About 50 percent of my readers are men.
 I also have a huge readership of people over 50.
 Midlife is when the universe grabs you by the shoulders, pulls you close and tells you, I’m not screwing around.
 The time you have left is finite and it’s time to be brave, it’s time to take off the armor, it’s time to stop living based on what people think of you.
 That’s a very serious call at my age.

 Courtesy Penguin Randomhouse

 You’ve said you think people your age and up are the ones who have the most ability to change culture right now.
 Why?

 I think people over 50 are the change makers.
 People who are over 50 and are locked down; “This is the way I did it.
 This is the way my parents did it.”
 Those people are not helpful.
 In fact, they’re a hurdle not a helper.
 But people who have both the combination of experience and perspective and are still learning and growing and changing, those people are a force to be reckoned with.

 You grew up in Texas as a BB gun-toting little girl delivering Avon lipstick samples – explain!